peterfarrar-jh/notes/GettingStartedWithDevOpsOnAWS.md

 * _AWS Config_ continuously monitors and records resource configurations and enables automated evaluation of them.
 * _AWS CloudTrail_ logs, monitors, and retains account activity related to actions across the infrastructure.
 It can be used for compliance, auditing, to detect unusual behavior, and more.

+## Demo: Create and Control a CI/CD Pipeline

+### Demo high-level overview

+Steps completed before Demo:

+* Required infrastructure has been provisioned into two AWS Regions
+* An appspec.yml file and supporting scripts have been added to the repo
+* A Lambda function that checks text on a webpage has beed created

+Durring the demo:

+* Review of provisioned infrustructure with template file
+* AWS CodeCommit configuration to hold code, and to start the pipeline with every code change
+* AWS CodeDeploy configuration with deployment Region specifics to install the application on the infrastrucure
+* AWS CodePipeline is used to create a two stage pipeline to deploy a simple web app to Region 1.
+Two new stages are added to deploy to Region 2, with a manual approval.
+Finally a Lambda is used to replace the manual approval with an automated one.